Get E-Book

 };

-parseEnv() also makes parser behavior testable.
+parseEnv() also makes parser behavior easy to test -

 import assert from "node:assert/strict";